qodam/image-fetcher/README.md

-# Random Tree Images API
+# Random Images API

-A simple Python project to fetch random tree images from Pexels and Unsplash APIs.
+A simple Python project to fetch random images from Pexels and Unsplash APIs.

 ## 📋 Prerequisites